-2.2 Tournament Definitions
+3.2 Tournament Definitions

 Alliance - Each FTC match is comprised of two, two-team Alliances.
 At events with more than 20 teams, the semi-final and final round Alliances are made up of three teams each.
-However, only two of those teams will compete during a match.
+However, only two of those teams compete during any one match.